 Other relevant positions: He is currently member of the Board of Directors of ACS Actividades de Construcción y Servicios, S.A.; Dragados, S.L. and Calcinor, S.L.
-He is also Trustee of the Foundation Novia Salcedo, and Director of the Advisory Council of the Deusto Business School, and of the McKinsey Advisory Council.
+He is also Director of the Advisory Council of the Deusto Business School, and of the McKinsey Advisory Council.